 This Section V.C describes procedures for investigating and resolving a report of Sexual Assault, a Sex Offense Crime, Relationship Violence, a Relationship Violence Crime, or Stalking involving a Respondent who is an employee or other non-student.
-A report of Sex Discrimination (e.g., including, but not limited to sexual harassment) that does not include Sexual Assault, a Sex Offense Crime, a Relationship Violence Crime, Relationship Violence, or Stalking involving a Respondent who is an employee or other non-student generally will be resolved by the Office of Equity & Diversity in accordance with UTC's Discrimination Complaint Procedure.
+A report of Sex Discrimination (e.g., Sexual Harassment) that does not include Sexual Assault, a Sex Offense Crime, a Relationship Violence Crime, Relationship Violence, or Stalking involving a Respondent who is an employee or other non-student generally will be resolved by the Office of Equity & Diversity in accordance with UTC's Discrimination Complaint Procedure.